 I confess.
 I’m not a huge drinker.
 Like almost everyone though, I’ll drink more when I’m on a ship.
 Sailaway cocktail, pre-dinner cocktail and a glass or two of wine at dinner.
 Three maybe four drinks maximum.

-For the heck of it, I went through a mock reservation just to price and compare if I would save any money if I chose the Free Drinks package.
+For the heck of it, I went through a mock reservation just to price and compare if I would save any money if I chose Norwegian Cruise Line’s Free Drinks package.
 With an inside stateroom, you receive one of the Free at Sea choices.

 With my inside stateroom selection, I purposely choose the Free Drinks package so I could write this article.
-Norwegian states that the Free Drinks package has a dollar value of $79.
-Delve deeper and you’ll find that if you choose this package, an automatic charge of $14.22 per DAY is added to your cruise fare.
+Norwegian states that the Free Drinks package has a dollar value of $109, and it’s called the Unlimited Open Bar package.

 So while the drinks are free, you’re still obligated to the gratuity.
 I have absolutely no problem with gratuities and more times than not, I’ll personally hand a room attendant, waiter or sommelier a few extra dollars at the end of the cruise.